Broadway actor Quentin Oliver Lee dies at 34 - ExBulletin

 Broadway actor Quentin Oliver Lee dies at 34

-She shared photos of them with their daughter Samantha, calling him an “incredible man, husband, father, son, brother, friend, singer, actor, and follower of Christ with great faith in his Heavenly Father.”
+He was an incredible man, husband, father, son, brother, friend, singer, actor, and follower of Christ with great faith in his Heavenly Father.
+To say “he will be sorely missed” does not reflect the breadth of people and communities he created and touched.

-She praised her late husband for impacting many “people and communities”, saying he helped others become better people.

 |